-For this we follow novel and emerging concepts, principally based on the micro/nanoencapsulation of oil or phase change materials mixtures of molecular dyes (such as spirooxazines, spiropyrans, porphyrins and polycyclic aromatic hydrocarbons), which allow advanced, tunable and customizable optical change effects of different degrees of sophistication: from highly fast to irreversible responses, multiresponsiveness, multiple output (color, fluorescence), threshold-based changes, invisible (to the human eye) optical variations.
+For this, we follow novel and emerging concepts, principally based on the micro/nanoencapsulation of oil or phase change materials mixtures of molecular dyes (such as spirooxazines, spiropyrans, porphyrins and polycyclic aromatic hydrocarbons), which allow advanced, tunable and customizable optical change effects of different degrees of sophistication: from highly fast to irreversible responses, multiresponsiveness, multiple outputs (color, fluorescence), threshold-based changes, invisible (to the human eye) optical variations.

 Confort and Safety